 - you terminated their employment after the injury, other than for the reason that the worker was not fit for employment as a result of the injury.

-- Note: It is an offence to dismiss an injured worker because they are not fit for employment as a result of the injury.
+Note: It is an offence to dismiss a worker because of a work related injury within six months from when they first become unfit as a result of the injury.

 In the event of a workplace injury, you will also need to develop a return to work plan that is tailored to suit the particular needs of the injured worker.